fifthecho/CloudStack-Template/Readme.md

 ## Ansible Playbook for creating CloudStack templates

+### Please note that this Playbook requires Ansible 2.0 or greater

 These plays have been tested and work against:
 * Red Hat Enterprise Linux (and derivatives [Scientific/Centos/Oracle])
   * 5